Why an Oregon Executive MBA?

 The Oregon Executive MBA experience also extends outside of class.
 The following are some of the hallmark activities that further contribute to the program's value:

-- Executive Immersion: The twenty-month program begins with a four-day Executive Immersion at the program's facilty in Portland and at the University of Oregon in Eugene.
+- Executive Immersion: The twenty-month program begins with a multi-day Executive Immersion at the program's facility in Portland and at the University of Oregon in Eugene.
 This enables incoming students to gain a firm grounding in the basics of business school while building relationships with their cohort and team

 - Global Study Trip: The Oregon Executive MBA offers an extraordinary opportunity to visit businesses overseas and meet executives doing business on a global scale.
 Students spend approximately ten days abroad working closely with companies on real-life case studies, touring facilities, experiencing new cultures, and meeting with executives from all over the world.
-Students entering the program in fall 2019 will travel to Berline in September 2020, with a choice of an additional destination in Serbia, Croatia, or the Czech Republic.
+Previous destinations have included Vietnam, Thailand, Malaysia, Singapore, New Zealand, Fiji, Spain, the Netherlands, Ireland, and Iceland, among others.

 - Class Networking: Students have plenty of opportunities to network with the other cohort in residence at the Oregon Executive MBA through social events and social media.